mashnoon33/ha-locket/README.md

 1. Go to Settings → Devices & Services
 2. Click "Add Integration"
 3. Search for "Locket"
+4. Choose your authentication method:
-4. Enter your Locket email and password
+   - **Email/Password**: Enter your Locket email and password
+   - **Phone OTP**: Enter your phone number (E.164 format: +1234567890), then enter the verification code sent to your phone
 5. The integration will authenticate and create the camera entity

 ## Usage